Kong/ngx_wasm_module/docs/INSTALL.md

 # Install

-This document describes the building process to compile an Nginx release with ngx_wasm_module as an addon. ngx_wasm_module source releases are available as `ngx_wasm_module-*.tar.gz` assets at: https://github.com/Kong/ngx_wasm_module/releases.
+This document describes the building process to **compile an Nginx release with ngx_wasm_module as an addon**.

+ngx_wasm_module source releases are available as `ngx_wasm_module-*.tar.gz` assets at: https://github.com/Kong/ngx_wasm_module/releases.

 **Note:** the `wasmx-*.tar.gz` releases are pre-compiled, self-contained binaries of Nginx built with this module and as such, do not necessitate any particular installation steps.
-Download these releases and use the `nginx` binary appropriately.
+Download these releases and instantly use the `nginx` binary.

-If you wish however to use other Nginx compilation flags (e.g. add/disable other modules, configure default options, non-default platform/architecture support...) you will then need to compile Nginx yourself, following the steps provided below.
+If you wish however to use other Nginx compilation flags (e.g. add/disable other modules, configure default options, non-default platform/architecture support...) you will then need to compile Nginx yourself following the steps provided below.

 ## Table of Contents